310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 {% bubble Nice smilesoft %}
 “Ahh, there’s a lump in my throat!
 Looks like even *I’m* feeling a little nervous here!”

 “My pulse rate is going up!
-My whole body is shivering at the very hint of a magnificent story beginning!”
+My whole body is trembling at the very hint of a magnificent tale beginning!”
 {% endbubble %}

 {% bubble Ritsu surprised %}